codealchemist/meli-exam-server/README.md

 # Testing

-Run test with `npm test`.
+Run test on a single pass with `npm test`.

+Test during development, watching for file changes: `npm run test:watch`.

+# Linting

-You can optionally run the linter on the command line with `npm run lint`.
+Run the linter on the command line with `npm run lint`.

+`.eslintrc` already extends `standard` so if your IDE supports integration with ESLINT you'll get linting there.

 # About